-Both quantity and quality of open space, whether private or shared, have not been adequately provided in apartment development in Darebin.
-Council's own research has shown that in the future 18% of new developments need to be open space to make up for the lack across the local government area.2
+Both quantity and quality of open space, whether private or shared, have not been adequately provided in development in Darebin.
+Council's own research has shown that in the future 18% of new developments need to provide open space to make up for the lack across the local government area.

 Unfortunately Darebin Council, like a number of other LGA's, has struggled to gain approval for an 18% open space levy in the proposed planning scheme amendment.
 Planning Panels of the Department of Environment, Land, Water and Planning have so far rejected any LGA that asks for more than 5% open space requirement in planning proposals.
-This will result in an inability to make up already lost open space capacity and loss of livability.
+This will result in an inability to make up already lost open space capacity and loss of livability and further degradation of some northern suburbs.

-The open space requirement is another aspect of high and medium density dwelling development that can currently be traded for a cash payment.
-This clearly reduces livability and decreases health and safety outcomes for residents.
-Open space provision should not be traded for cash grant.
-Planning scheme provision must ensure that open space is provided adjacent to residential dwellings for ease of use and improved livability.
+The open space requirement is another aspect of high and medium density dwelling development that can currently be traded for a cash payment or the alternate allocation of open space elsewhere in the municipality.
+It is obvious that Open space must be located where it's most needed, otherwise clearly reducing livability and decreasing health and safety outcomes for residents.
+Open space provision should not be traded for cash grants.
+Planning scheme provision must ensure that passive open space is provided adjacent to residential dwellings for ease of use and improved livability, wellbeing and sustainability.